-It is said that Joe deBlondy, also know as Mountain Joe, sent rumors throughout the gold mining community that the Lost Cabin Mine was located in the Castle Crags area in order to bring business to his trading post in Lower Soda Springs.
+It’s said that Joe deBlondy, also know as Mountain Joe, sent rumors throughout the gold mining community that the lucrative Lost Cabin Mine was located in the Castle Crags area in order to bring business to his trading post in Lower Soda Springs.
 Hundreds of of gold miners flooded the area overnight, causing a litany of issues in the otherwise quiet area of NorCal.

 The enthusiastic miners immediately caused problems while searching for the mine.
 They ruined the salmon run by filling the river with mud and they either killed all of the wild game in the area or scared it off with excessive noise.

 Needless to say, this didn’t sit well with the local Native American tribes.